vi/moshudp/src/README.md

 * No security audit.
 I tried my best to protect it from replay attacks or being a DoS amplifier, but I'm not a security specialist.
 * No replies at all if key is incorrect - client would just time out.
 * Security model of moshudp assumes that mosh-server is ready to accept arbitrary (i.e. malicious) datagrams from open internet.
+* I forgot to make `moshudp keygen` make the file private, and too lazy to re-publish the release, so `chmod` it yourself.

 # Installation